R. Kelly faces 2 new charges in Minnesota in 2001 allegation

-MINNEAPOLIS (AP) - Minnesota authorities are charging singer R. Kelly with two counts of prostitution and solicitation involving a girl under 18 for an alleged incident in 2001.
+MINNEAPOLIS (AP) - Minnesota authorities charged singer R. Kelly on Monday with two counts of prostitution and solicitation involving a girl under 18 in 2001.

+Hennepin County Attorney Mike Freeman said Kelly, whose full name is Robert Sylvester Kelly, is accused of soliciting the girl after meeting her at a concert in Minneapolis.
+Kelly was not performing at the time, but was doing promotional work.
-Hennepin County Attorney Mike Freeman says Robert Kelly is charged in an incident involving a girl he met at a concert.
-Freeman says the girl was trying to get an autograph from Kelly, and he gave her the autograph and a phone number.

-The prosecutor says when the girl called the number she was invited to Kelly’s hotel, offered $200 to take off her clothes and dance.
-He says Kelly took his clothes off and they danced together.
+Freeman said the girl was trying to get an autograph from Kelly, and that the R&B; performer gave her his signature and a phone number.
+When the girl called the number, she was invited to Kelly’s hotel.
+There she was offered $200 to take off her clothes and dance, Freeman said.
+He said Kelly took his clothes off and they danced together.

-Freeman says his office investigated after getting a tip from a Chicago tip line.
+The charges are felonies.
+Freeman said his office investigated after getting a tip from a Chicago tip line.

+“We felt we had more than enough to charge based on her testimony and corroboration from her brother,” Freeman said.
+“I don’t like buying sex from minors, and I don’t think most other people do either.”

 Kelly’s attorney Steve Greenberg tweeted: “Give me a break.
-This is beyond absurd”
+This is beyond absurd.”

+Freeman did not provide a name for the alleged victim in Minneapolis.

+Gloria Allred, the attorney for several of Kelly’s accusers, said she also represents the newest woman to come forward.
+She commended the woman “for the courage she displayed in speaking to law enforcement.

 Sign up for Daily Newsletters